mastercodeon314/Babel-Deobfuscator/README.md

 Babel-Deobfuscator is an open-source deobfuscator for Babel Obfuscator.

+Forked to add functionality for rebuild winform controls based on Name properties.

 ## Usage

 Open BabelDeobfuscator.exe and enter the name of the executable you wish to deobfuscate